The crucial piece of the puzzle mothers are missing, that keeps them exhausted and overwhelmed ⬇️ ⬇️ ⬇️

-I loved my son more than anything and loved being a mother too.
+Eight years ago my eldest son was almost 1.
+I loved him more than anything and loved being a mother too.
 That’s the contradiction of early motherhood.
 We feel all the emotions in one day.
 Intense love.
 Resentment.
 Bliss.
 Frustration.
 Overwhelm.
 Wonder.
 Despair.

 I was pushing myself more and more but felt like I was falling further and further behind.

 I was chasing a story in my head of how motherhood ‘should’ be… I was trying to do everything ‘right’… I was playing out all the patterns passed down from the generations before me… but not really listening to my soul… and I was missing a crucial piece of the puzzle.

 Through attachment theory, we understand that when our toddlers and babies cry it’s to communicate a need.
 And that we need to meet that need as promptly as possible to foster secure attachment.
 Once we meet that need therefore, the crying will stop…

 “It’s not our job to keep our children happy at all times, it’s to meet their needs – including the need to release feelings through tears and tantrums.”
 Aletha Solter

 The little known truth is that there is another reason babies and children cry.
 This reason comes from Aletha Solter’s Aware Parenting theory.

 Babies and children also cry to heal.

 So, with this theory in mind, if we are always aiming to stop our children from crying, they won’t get to meet their need to release feelings.

 You might be wondering why a baby or toddler would have so many feelings to express?